mdn/content/files/en-us/web/api/protected_audience_api/report_auction_results/index.md

 [EDITORIAL: How is the registered beacon associated with the ad frame, so when an event is triggered, the correct beacons send requests?
 Does this happen automagically in the browser somehow?]

-If the document calling `reportEvent()` is cross-origin to the to the origin of the fenced frame content (specified inside the associated {{domxref("FencedFrameConfig")}}), then both the fenced frame root and the cross-origin document need to opt-in:
+If the document calling `reportEvent()` is cross-origin to the to the origin of the fenced frame root (specified inside the associated {{domxref("FencedFrameConfig")}}), then both the fenced frame root and the cross-origin document need to opt-in:

 - To opt in the fenced frame root, serve it with an {{httpheader("Allow-Cross-Origin-Event-Reporting")}} response header.
 - To opt in the cross-origin document, include a `crossOriginExposed: true` property in the argument passed into its `reportEvent()` call.